 Now the feeding of your ducks can get a bit confusing – we can divide the adults into 3 categories:

 This is for the seasons when the ducks are not laying, late Fall/winter.
 The protein requirement can drop to 12-14%.

 Those eggs certainly deplete a girl’s protein!
 16% protein will do, but you can use 18% for short spurts.

 Drake and non-layer diet:

 Drakes and non-laying hens require the standard 14% for maintenance.

 Vitamins and Minerals

 Ducks require the same vitamins and minerals that chicks do but in slightly different quantities.

-Calcium, phosphorus and vitamin D are essential to the well-being of the duckling.
+Calcium, phosphorus, and vitamin D are essential to the well-being of the duckling.
 Insufficient quantities can result in bone problems.
-This usually manifest as difficulty in walking (usually called rickets in severe cases).
+This usually manifests as difficulty in walking (usually called rickets in severe cases).